Phillies MLB trade rumors: Latest on Mike Minor, Robbie Ray

 The veteran baseball scribe added that the 31-year-old Minor is “increasingly likely to be traded in the next two weeks” but “there’s no indication that a deal is close.”

-Nevertheless, this is not the first time that we heard the Phillies being connected to both starting pitchers.
+Surprisingly, this is not the first time that we’ve heard the Phillies being connected to both starting pitchers.

 Back in December, Scott Lauber of the Philadelphia Inquirer reported that the Phillies were pursuing a deal for Mike Minor.